 The successful defence of Moscow was due in large part to the incisive leadership of Zhukov.
 He was fortunate to have some fresh Siberian troops at his disposal and he held them back until they could have the maximum effect.
-Stalin had been able to withdraw about half his Far Eastern troops, together with about 1,000 tanks and 1,000 aircraft, to bolster the capital's defences.
+Stalin had been able to withdraw about half his Far Eastern troops, together with about 1,000 tanks and 1,000 aircraft, to bolster the capital's

+Zhukov, Marshal Georgy Konstantinovich: most prominent and successful Red Army commander during the Great Fatherland War.
+After a successful career he became commander of Soviet occupation forces in Germany.
+Stalin was wary of his popularity and in April 1946 demoted him but after Stalin's death he returned to Moscow as Deputy USSR Minister of Defence. defences.
 The vital information which permitted this move came from Richard Sorge, a German communist spy in Tokyo, who had discovered that the Japanese were not going to strike against Siberia but against the US in the east and the British and French in the south.
-Had Japan decided to attack Siberia from her base in northern China it is difficult to see how the Soviet Union could have survived.
+Had Japan decided to attack Siberia from its base in northern China it is difficult to see how the Soviet Union could have survived.
 Hitler had not even informed Japan of the planned attack on 22 June 1941.
-His reason was that he did not wish Japan to share in the glory of routing the
+His reason was that he did not wish Japan to share in the glory of routing the Red Army!

-Red Army!
 The Soviet Union was fortunate that the Anti-Comintern Pact only existed on paper and was not a military alliance.

 The battle for Moscow was a turning point in the war.
 Was the failure of the Blitzkrieg due more to the Wehrmacht's shortcomings than to the strengths of the Red Army?
 The Germans were not prepared for a winter war.
 Hitler had only expected a short campaign, leaving 15-20 divisions in the USSR.
 The clinging mud meant that tracked vehicles were necessary, but most German vehicles were wheeled.
 German carts fell apart and their horses died in thousands, while the mangy Russian animal carried on.
 When the frosts came the Germans had no warm clothing and little anti-freeze for their vehicles; Soviet tanks did not need this since they ran on diesel.
-Jackboots offered little protection at -30°C, and between 27 November 1941 and 31 March 1942 over a quarter of a million German soldiers succumbed to frostbite.
+Jackboots offered little protection at -30 C, and between 27 November 1941 and 31 March 1942 over a quarter of a million German soldiers succumbed to frostbite.

 German estimates of Soviet strength were woefully inaccurate.
-Yet even had his generals come up with correct estimates Hitler would have dismissed them out of hand as being pro-Soviet.
+Yet even had his generals come up with correct estimates, Hitler would have dismissed them out of hand as being pro-Soviet.
 He had an idée fixe about Slavs being Untermenschen, or inferior beings, and was unwilling to alter his opinion in the light of contrary information.
 The Germans committed many tactical mistakes.
 If they had taken Moscow, this would have put the nerve centre of the country out of action since all communications went through the capital.
 Leningrad, the city of Lenin and of revolution, would also have been a great psychological victory.